10 wedding invitation etiquette do’s and don’ts

 - Attire requested

-3. Provide RSVP instructions
+3. Do: Provide RSVP instructions

-Whether you choose a digital or print invitation suite, you should provide clear RSVP instructions for your guests.
+Whether you choose digital or print invitations, you should provide clear RSVP instructions for your guests.
 For example, if you are sending a print invitation, you should include a reply card and a stamped and addressed envelope with each invitation.
 Your RSVP reply card should include a date to respond by, typically 2 to 3 weeks prior to the day of the wedding.
 This will give you enough time to provide your caterer with an accurate headcount.
+If, on the other hand, you are going with online RSVPs, include an email or URL where your guests can respond.

-4. Don’t use abbreviations
+4. Don’t: Use abbreviations

 When it comes to writing out the content of your wedding invitation, be sure to pay attention to your wording conventions.
 One major tip is that you should spell out all of the words in the formal invitation itself.
 Here is a brief list of often-abbreviated words that you should spell out: